Dynamics of Quantum Chiral Solitons: Model and Classical limit

-We now specify the parameter regime of our study.
+We are now in position to specify the parameter regime of our study.
 Since our objective is to investigate emergent solitonic physics, we focus on configurations in which solitons extend over several lattice sites, ensuring a clear distinction from magnons, which remain localized on the scale of a single site.
-In other words, we target the mesoscopic regime, defined by $a < \ell_s \ll L$, where $a$ is the lattice spacing, $\ell_s$ the soliton size.
+In other words, we target the mesoscopic regime, defined by $a < \ell_s \ll L$, where $a$ is the lattice spacing and $\ell_s$ is the soliton size.
 For comparison, the semiclassical regime—considered a limiting case of the mesoscopic one—corresponds to $a \ll \ell_s \ll L$, where quantum corrections are perturbative and the soliton mass remains much larger than the magnon mass.
-To access the mesoscopic regime in our simulations, we set $J = 1$ and $D = 1/\sqrt{3}$.
+To access the mesoscopic regime in our numerical simulations, we set $J = 1$ and $D = 1/\sqrt{3}$.
 This choice allows us to study system sizes that are both computationally tractable and large enough to capture the essential solitonic behavior.
-The qualitative features discussed in the following are robust across a wide range of $D$ values.
+The qualitative features discussed in the following are robust in a wide range of $D$ values.